 - Whether the malpractice allegations are substantiated by evidence, including investigative reports.

-In the specific context of the NEET-UG 2024 exam, the Court considered various factors, including inflated marks and ranks, question paper leaks, other malpractices, registration window reopenings, city changes during form corrections, and compensatory marks awarded to 1563 students.
+In the specific context of the NEET-UG 2024 exam, the Court considered various factors.
+It includes inflated marks and ranks, question paper leaks, other malpractices, registration window reopenings, city changes during form corrections.
+There are compensatory marks awarded to 1563 students.

 After reviewing the evidence, the Court concluded that there was no indication of a systemic paper leak.
 Additionally, it was deemed possible to separate the tainted candidates from the untainted ones, making exam cancellation unnecessary.